Characters appearing in Act-age. Beware of unmarked spoilers.

 A producer working under Stars, who develops a fascination with Yonagi after Iwao's funeral.

 - Manipulative Bastard: While everybody knows his shady behavior, after Yonagi's School Life Arc he manages to convince Arata (to improve his name recognition) and Chiyoko (to develop a new her) to star in his next play in order to rope in Yonagi.
+He also roped in Riku by stating that Sumiji will also be directing the play.

 - Token Evil Teammate: He knows that his methods can be seen as shady by the industry, including his boss Arisa.